sudoNass/ROS-on-Ubuntu-VirtualBox/README.md

-and the rest of the setting i'm going to leave it as default
+and the rest of the settings i'm going to leave it as default

-now we are going to select the installation then click on "Start" in the start-up disk make sure to select the ubuntu iso image disk then click start
+now we are going to select the installation then click on "Start" in the start-up disk make sure to select the "ubuntu iso image disk" then click start

 <img width="509" alt="image" src="https://user-images.githubusercontent.com/107954336/176780672-71e8fd53-55d9-42be-91f6-6b707877c071.png">